 In search of more trails?
 No matter the age or ability, you might want to try our list of Twin Cities Family Skiing & Snowboading spots.

 6) Free Family Music

 Beat the winter blues and warm up with some fun indoor concerts designed just for kids.
-Three venues in the Twin Cities are presenting completely free performances in January:
+These venues in the Twin Cities are presenting completely free performances in January:

 - Music & Melody Makers | Minnesota Youth Symphonies, St Paul